dgovor/dgovor/README.md

 ## About me

-* I am a recent graduate with a Master's in Electrical and Computer Engineering from University of Victoria
+* I am a current Segment Lead – LTD Semiconductor Process Engineer working in Intel Corporation
 * My interests include but are not limited to Data Science, Machine Learning, Computer Vision, and Artificial Intelligence

 ## Contact me